dotnet/docs/docs/standard/io/composing-streams.md

 ---
 # Compose streams

 A *backing store* is a storage medium, such as a disk or memory.
-Each different backing store implements its own stream as an implementation of the <xref:System.IO.Stream> class.
+Each type of backing store implements its own stream as an implementation of the <xref:System.IO.Stream> class.

 Each stream type reads and writes bytes from and to its given backing store.
 Streams that connect to backing stores are called *base streams*.
 Base streams have constructors with the parameters necessary to connect the stream to the backing store.
-For example, <xref:System.IO.FileStream> has constructors that specify an access mode parameter, which specifies how if the file is read from, written to, or both.
+For example, <xref:System.IO.FileStream> has constructors that specify an access mode parameter, which specifies how the file is read from or written to.

 The design of the <xref:System.IO> classes provides simplified stream composition.
 You can attach base streams to one or more pass-through streams that provide the functionality you want.
 You can attach a reader or writer to the end of the chain, so the preferred types can be read or written easily.